UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 Open Docker Desktop and verify these settings (you can skip the account page if you'd like):

-- Settings -> verify 'Use the WSL 2 based engine' is checked.
+- Settings -> verify "Use the WSL 2 based engine" is checked.

 ![docker](../img/wsl-default.png)